-Malaysia blocks Grok amid uproar over non-consensual sexualised images
+Malaysia blocks Grok amid uproar over nonconsensual sexualised images

 Grok last week began limiting the use of its image-generation tool on X to paid subscribers in an apparent bid to quell the controversy.

-European officials and campaigners reacted negatively to the move, saying it did little to resolve the fundamental problem of allowing the creation of non-consensual sexualised images.
+European officials and campaigners reacted negatively to the move, saying it did little to resolve the core problem of facilitating nonconsensual imagery.